Just answer the questions below.

 The at-fault driver is responsible for the damage to your car.
 Pennsylvania state law requires all drivers to have at least $5,000 in coverage for property damage they cause to others.
 In theory, you should be able to promptly get your car fixed or, if it’s totaled, get the money to replace it from the at-fault driver’s insurance company.
 But that’s not always what happens.

 As you can tell, even the property damage part of your car accident case can be complicated.
-While many Pennsylvania auto accident lawyers won’t get involved in their client’s property damage claim, Console & Hollawell will.
+While many Pennsylvania car accident attorneys won’t get involved in their client’s property damage claim, we will.
 We want to make this situation as easy as possible for you, so we’ll help with your property damage case at no charge.

 Because auto insurance coverage is so complex, many drivers sign their rights away without even knowing it.